Muhammad Kashif

 Education: BS Comsats Institute of Information Technology, Pakistan; MS Istanbul Sehir University Turkey; PhD Hamad Bin Khalifa University Qatar

-Muhammad Kashif began his academic journey with a Bachelor's in Electrical (Electronics) Engineering from COMSATS Institute of Information Technology, Pakistan, in 2015.
-He furthered his education with an MSc in Electronics and Computer Engineering from Istanbul Sehir University, Turkey, in 2020.
-During his time at Hamad Bin Khalifa University in Qatar, he pursued a PhD, focusing on the exploration of potential Quantum advantages in Machine Learning in the Noisy Intermediate-Scale Quantum (NISQ) era, and successfully defended his thesis in May 2023.
+Muhammad Kashif began his academic journey with a Bachelor's degree in Electrical (Electronics) Engineering from COMSATS Institute of Information Technology, Pakistan, in 2015.
+He then completed his MSc in Electronics and Computer Engineering from Istanbul Sehir University, Turkey, in 2020.
+He pursued his PhD studies at Hamad Bin Khalifa University in Qatar, where he focused on exploring potential quantum advantages in machine learning during the Noisy Intermediate-Scale Quantum (NISQ) era, specifically addressing trainability challenges in Quantum Neural Networks (QNNs).
+He successfully defended his PhD thesis in May 2023.

-At present, Kashif serves as a Postdoctoral Researcher at the Center for Quantum and Topological Systems (CQTS) at NYU Abu Dhabi.
-His research interests span the realms of Quantum Machine Learning (QML) and classical machine learning.
-He's keen on understanding how these fields intersect and enhance one another and is particularly interested in Quantum Error Correction techniques in the context of QML algorithms development.
+Currently, Kashif serves as the Research Team Lead at eBRAIN Lab, , Department of Computer Engineering, Division of Engineering, and a Postdoctoral Research Associate at the Center for Quantum and Topological Systems (CQTS) at New York University (NYU) Abu Dhabi.
+His research interests lie in Quantum Machine Learning (QML) and classical machine learning, particularly in how these fields intersect and complement each other.